Document

 5.2 When will sanctions be imposed

 In deciding whether to pursue a sanction, the initial decision will be made by the officer in charge of the case in consultation with the Head of Environmental Health and Licensing.
-Having prepared the case and collected the evidence, officers will then consult the Council’s Legal Section to discuss the merit of the action proposed.
+Having prepared the case and collected the evidence, officers will then consult the Council’s Legal Services team to discuss whether the merit of the relevant thresholds have been met for action proposed.

 5.3 Civil Penalties or Prosecution

-Each case is unique and must be considered on its own facts.
-However, there are general principles that apply to the way in which Officers decide whether an action should be applied and if so which one.
+Each case is considered on its own facts. and on it's own merits However, there are general principles that apply to the way in which officers decide whether a course of action should be perused, and if so which one.

 5.3.1

-Whenever the authority believes a Housing Act 2004 offence has been committed and the evidence passes the evidential stage and the public interest stage it will then be necessary to consider on a case by case basis if instigating prosecution proceedings or imposing a civil penalty is the best approach.
+Whenever the Council believes a Housing Act 2004 offence has been committed and the evidence passes both the evidential stage and the public interest stage, as outlined above, it will then be necessary to consider on a case by case basis whether bringing prosecution proceedings or imposing a civil penalty is the most effective option.
 If the Council believes that it has a reasonable prospect of a conviction in a particular case it will always consider a civil penalty in the first instance.

 Factors to consider will include: